NREL/EnergyPlus/design/FY2022/NFP-Space Heat Balance.md

     * Internal gain output variables (by object, space, and zone)
     * Submeters by SpaceType (not by Space)

 The heat balance is currently at the zone level only.
 While some components are already calculated and summed across spaces, the zone heat balance, HVAC equipment simulation, and zone air temperature calculations are lumped for all spaces within the zone.
-This task will focus on refactoring the zone predictor/corrector functions to calculate air temperatures (with limits) and heat balance components by Space as well as by Zone.
+This task will focus on refactoring the zone predictor/corrector functions to calculate air temperatures (with some limitations) and heat balance components by Space as well as by Zone.

 ## Approach ##